TO SIGN UP FOR AN APPOINTMENT: https://calendly.com/crydel2/15min

 Review of Richard W. Pfaff’s The Liturgy in Medieval England: A History, in Journal of Medieval Religious Cultures, Spring 2012 (38.1).

-Writing and rhetoric, medieval literature, translation theory, medieval and early modern women’s writing, material texts from manuscript to digital, Chaucer, Dante, Christine de Pizan, romance and hybrid genres, women mystics’ texts, national identity, saints’ lives, and gender and sexuality studies.
+Teaching interests: Writing and rhetoric, medieval literature, translation theory, medieval and early modern women’s writing, material texts from manuscript to digital, Chaucer, romance and hybrid genres, national identity, digital humanities/medievalism, global Middle Ages, saints’ lives, and gender and sexuality studies.

 Early English Text Society